Mark Robinson (American politician): 2024 gubernatorial run

 Before the CNN and Politico stories broke, Robinson was reportedly pressured by staff and members of the Trump presidential campaign to withdraw from the gubernatorial race due to rumors of a controversial story leaking to the news that involved Robinson's activity on pornographic websites in the 2000s.
 Jonathan Bridges, who managed the campaign of former congressman Mark Walker, and Scott Lassiter, a Republican candidate for state senate, both called on Robinson to suspend his campaign.
 Robinson announced he planned to stay in the race.
 The Democratic National Committee then launched an ad campaign in North Carolina to highlight Trump's endorsement of him.
 Within three days of CNN's report, most of Robinson's gubernatorial campaign staff resigned, leaving only three staffers.
 According to WRAL-TV, Robinson had repeatedly rebuffed offers from backers to get him in touch with specialized tech firms that could help him investigate the comments whose authenticity he was disputing, which led to a loss of trust among his former staffers.

 On September 24, Robinson hired an attorney from Virginia (who previously contested the result of the 2020 U.S. election on behalf of Donald Trump) to investigate the veracity of the claims of the CNN report.
 On October 15, Robinson filed a $50 million defamation lawsuit against CNN for their report.

 Map of the 2024 North Carolina gubernatorial election results.

 Robinson lost the gubernatorial election to Democrat Josh Stein by more than 14%, despite Republican Donald Trump defeating Democrat Kamala Harris by 3.4% in the concurrent 2024 presidential election in North Carolina.
 Robinson underperformed the Republican ticket in the presidential race, losing 14 counties which Trump won.
 Robinson conceded the race to Stein during his election night speech.

 On January 31, 2025, Robinson dropped his lawsuit against CNN and announced that he had no plans to run for office again.
+In March 2026, Robinson admitted that the CNN report was true and that he had lied when he denied the claims made.
+He stated that he had a past "obsession" with pornography and that he had lied in order to protect those around him, including Donald Trump.